12 Of The Most Common Food Intolerances

 10. Nightshades

 A plant group that consists of tomatoes, peppers, potatoes, eggplant, goji berries, and some spices containing alkaloids, nightshades can be inflammatory for many people.
 These alkaloids act as a natural pesticide to keep bugs and mold away from the plants.
-The small amounts of alkaloids in the edible nightshades are not enough to harm humans.
+The small amounts of alkaloids in edible nightshades are not enough to harm humans.

 However, specific people can be more sensitive to alkaloids and thus be intolerant to these foods.
 Nausea, vomiting, inflammation, brain fog, migraines, acne, rashes, hives, and achy joints after eating nightshades are all signs and symptoms of this type of sensitivity.